StanChart begins fightback on Iran allegations

 Standard Chartered won help Wednesday from Britain's central bank governor, who portrayed Lawsky as marching to his own tune, and marching out of step with federal regulators in Washington.
 "One regulator, but not the others, has gone public while the investigation is still going on," the Bank of England's Mervyn King said at a news conference in London.

-Meanwhile, the U.S. Treasury Department sent a letter in response to a request for clarification from British authorities, saying it takes sanctions violations seriously.
+The U.S. Treasury Department, in a letter responding to a request for clarification from British authorities, said it takes sanctions violations seriously.

 Sources told Reuters that federal banking regulators in Washington, who had been probing Standard Chartered's Iran-related deals for more than two years, were surprised by the timing of Lawsky's charges and the stridency of his language.

-Lawsky, for his part, has declined to say why his agency acted alone and ahead of U.S. federal authorities, which are still conducting investigations.
+Members of Lawsky's office met representatives of Standard Chartered around May but did not inform the bank it planned to issue an order against it, the person said.

+"This is a case about Iran, money laundering, and national security," Lawsky said in a statement on Wednesday.
+"We will continue to work closely with our law enforcement partners, both federal and state, in this effort.
+No bank, big or small, foreign or domestic, is above the law."

-In Washington, Adam Szubin, director of the Treasury Department's Office of Foreign Assets Control, told British authorities that his office is investigating Standard Chartered for "potential Iran-related violations as well as a broader set of potential sanctions violations."
+In Washington, Adam Szubin, director of the Treasury Department's Office of Foreign Assets Control, said in a letter to British authorities that his office is investigating Standard Chartered for "potential Iran-related violations as well as a broader set of potential sanctions violations."

 In London, King drew unfavorable comparisons between the handling of this case and other U.S. actions against British banks, such as the investigation of interest rate manipulation at Barclays PLC (BARC.L).